-'That's one of my best Wales wins'
+'One of my best Wales wins' - Biggar

-Six Nations 2022: Wales captain Dan Biggar hails Scotland win as one of his finest
+Six Nations 2022: Dan Biggar says Wales' win over Scotland is one of his finest

 Last updated on .From the section Welsh Rugby